 I am a strategist, campaigner, writer and storyteller with over twenty years’ experience across various issues including climate change, renewable energy, forests, young people, marine and fisheries, toxic chemicals, forests and sustainable tourism.

-I learnt my 'trade' in the early 2000s at WWF UK where I had the opportunity to collaborate with Chris Rose of Campaign Strategy to design and lead a ground-breaking campaign for safer chemicals in collaboration with the Women's Institutes and The Co-operative Bank - a middle England coalition par excellence.
+I learnt my 'trade' in the early 2000s at WWF UK where I had the opportunity to collaborate with Chris Rose of Campaign Strategy to design and lead a groundbreaking campaign for safer chemicals in collaboration with the Women's Institutes and The Co-operative Bank - a middle England coalition par excellence.
 For the campaign, we conducted various waves of blood testing, looking for hazardous and persistent chemicals in people's bodies, and then we took our results to MEPs in Brussels to demand better control of chemicals through new EU wide legislation known as REACH.
-The campaign was built on a 'survey discover act' model - Chris has written about it here.
+The campaign was built on a 'survey-discover-act' model - Chris has written about it here.

-Later I moved to WWF International in Switzerland to campaign on European fisheries and also coral reefs, supporting WWF's Coral Triangle initiative, including commissioning Jürgen Freund to document the region in a photographic expedition with the aim of putting the Coral Triangle on the map and establishing a new natural global icon akin to the Amazon or the Great Barrier Reef.
+Later, I moved to WWF International in Switzerland to campaign on European fisheries and also coral reefs, supporting WWF's Coral Triangle initiative, including commissioning Jürgen Freund to document the region in a photographic expedition with the aim of putting the Coral Triangle on the map and establishing a new natural global icon akin to the Amazon or the Great Barrier Reef.

-Later still, in 2009, I joined The Co-operative in Manchester to run their ethical campaigns team as was where I helped develop and run campaigns on lowering the voting age, climate change, tar sands, shale gas and renewable energy.
+Then in 2009, I joined The Co-operative in Manchester to run their ethical campaigns team as was where I helped develop and run campaigns on lowering the voting age, climate change, tar sands, shale gas and renewable energy.
 During this time we kicked off various local community-led 'frack free' campaigns that are still going strong today.